Subscribe to the Rosemont Review

 Bottom Line on Website Pricing

 As stated previously, you get what you pay for when it comes to your website.
 While lower quotes may seem inviting, failing to do your research into what’s actually included in the price may cost more down the road — far surpassing what you would’ve paid by doing things right from the start.
-For most premier dental practices, we recommend a budget of around $14,000 for just the website development.
-For a new aesthetic practice starting out, we highly recommend a total budget of $24,000-$30,000 that includes the website development, initial website content and SEO.

-If you’re still not sure how to evaluate potential web design firms, we encourage you to please contact Rosemont Media today to speak with one of our friendly and knowledgeable consultants.
+If you’re still not sure how to evaluate potential web design firms, we encourage you to contact Rosemont Media today to speak with one of our friendly and knowledgeable consultants.
 Our team of experts will be happy to help you identify an appropriate budget and find a website design package that can best meet your needs.

 Editor’s note: The original version of this post was published on February 19, 2019.